Looking for a free app to track

 Butter Dosa | 117 |

 One medium piece (40 grams) of masala dosa has 106 kcal.
 It contains 55% carbohydrates, 11% protein, and 34% fat.
 Masala dosa is a good source of vitamin E and a more nutritious alternative to plain dosa.
-Adding vegetables to the dosa makes it tastier and healthier.

 Calories in masala dosa depend on their serving size or quantity in grams and recipe.
 Here is a table of how calories increase with serving size and the number of dosas.